gallicchio/learnSDR/docs/lesson10.md

 The PlutoSDR can transmit at higher frequencies than the RTL-SDR can receive.
 We have already operated the PlutoSDR at 2.4 GHz and 3.5 GHz.
 These frequencies are above the [500 kHz -- 1.75 GHz than the RTL-SDR can handle](https://www.rtl-sdr.com/about-rtl-sdr/).
 A frequency in the industrial, scientific, and medical (ISM) band from 902 to 928 MHz will work with both devices, so that is what we will use.
 See [allocations of the ultrahigh frequency band](https://en.wikipedia.org/wiki/Ultra_high_frequency){:target="_blank"} for more information on different bands within the UHF range (300 MHz to 3 GHz).

-Pay attention to the colored background of parameters.
-If the background is green, the value has to be an integer.
-If you run into problems, just surround the expression you have with `int()`.

-Variables: center_freq

-Sliders: tx_attenuation 0-100, default 10
-rf_gain: 0 70, default 10

-meaning of sending a constant

-Measure the frequency offset between the two clocks; check temperature dependence.

 ## Equipment

 - Analog devices ADALM-PLUTO software-defined radio